smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Remote Control Vehicle Features/index.md

-# Remote Control
+# Remote Control Vehicle Features
 Remote Control provides a framework to allow apps to control certain safe modules within a vehicle.

 !!!
 Note
-Not all vehicles have this functionality.
-Even if they support remote control, you will likely need to request permission from the vehicle manufacturer to use it.
+Not all head units support this feature.
+If using this feature in your app you will most likely need to request permission from the vehicle manufacturer.
 !!!

 ## Why is this helpful?
 Consider the following scenarios:
 - A radio application wants to use the in-vehicle radio tuner.
 It needs the functionality to select the radio band (AM/FM/XM/HD/DAB), tune the radio frequency or change the radio station, as well as obtain general radio information for decision making.
 - A climate control application needs to turn on the AC, control the air circulation mode, change the fan speed and set the desired cabin temperature.
 - A user profile application wants to remember users' favorite settings and apply it later automatically when the users get into the same/another vehicle.

 Currently, the Remote Control feature supports these modules: